KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 It makes more sense to make model class which will be object itself, we want to add layers, activation functions, etc object class makes it easier to use and understand.

+We are going to need modify our code and also we need previous layer output to perform forward/backward pass.

 ## A Real Dataset
 **SOON 🔜  ** Practical guide to working with real datasets, including data preparation, loading, preprocessing, and training.